 Zemax network licenses make it easy to receive support renewal updates as they only have to be applied on the server machine.
 This also means the seats can be shared among a team without using transfer codes or trying to keep track of physical USB dongles for each user.
 The Red USB network key has the licensing information embedded in it.
 The softkey has no physical unit -- the license itself is attached to the keyserver computer through software.
 License check-in/check-out for offline use is supported with Softkey licenses, but not the Red USB key.

 Before installing the software, there are some simple concepts you must understand.
 The network key is installed on a machine called the keyserver.
 This can be a real machine or a virtual one.
 The server hosts the license key and the software service that makes the license available over your network (LAN).
 The keyserver can be any Windows machine on the network.
 There is no Linux support for the license server.
-It can be installed on Windows 7 Service Pack 1, 8.1, or 10 or any Windows Server 2008 R2 SP1 or newer Server operating system up to 2019.
-Note that "Core" versions of Windows Server are not supported.
+It can be installed on Windows 7 Service Pack 1, 8.1, or 10 or any Windows Server 2008 R2 SP1 or newer Server operating system.
+Note that "Core" (non-GUI) versions of Windows Server are not supported.
 The server requires ~500MB drive space free for the software and only requires the same minimum RAM the OS requires to install.

 Client machines are the machines that will run your Zemax software or and use the network license.
 The client machines must be able to ping the keyserver in order for the server's license to be seen.